 You go on to tell me that I need Jesus as my Savior.
 Charlie, why do I need Jesus as my Savior?
 What is it that you think I need to be saved from?
 As I mentioned previously, I was saved at age fifteen.
 At age nineteen, I left home and enrolled at Midwestern Baptist College in Pontiac, Michigan to study for the ministry.
 While there, I married a beautiful IFB preacher’s daughter.
-We just celebrated forty-one years of marriage.
-Our marriage was saturated with Jesus 24-7 for many years.
+Our marriage was saturated with Jesus 24-7 for thirty years.

 Cry aloud: for he is a god; either he is talking, or he is pursuing, or he is in a journey, or peradventure he sleepeth, and must be awaked.

-Elijah said that Baal’s inaction was likely caused by him talking to too much, taking a shit, being on vacation, or sleeping.
+Elijah said that Baal’s inaction was likely caused by him talking too much, taking a shit, being on vacation, or sleeping.
 Funny, that is exactly what I think about the Christian God.
-Wherever he is and whatever he is doing, one thing is for certain, he has no interest in helping people — well outside of helping Granny Louise find her car keys.
+Wherever he is and whatever he is doing, one thing is for certain, he has no interest in helping people — well, outside of helping Granny Louise find her car keys.
 Look around, Charlie.
-Look at all the war, violence, suffering, hunger, disease, death, and losing seasons by the Cincinnati Reds.
+Look at all the war, violence, suffering, hunger, disease, and death.
 If God is all that you say he is, why does he sit on the sidelines of the human experience and do nothing?
 My Gawd, man, your God couldn’t even protect children from sexual assault at your new pastor’s former church.
 If your God can’t protect innocent church children from IFB preachers/deacons/Sunday school teachers/evangelists/Christian school teachers preying on them, what good is he?
 (Please see the Black Collar Crime series.)